rfrelat/Multivariate2D3D/ZMT_Practical.md

 In our case, the first PC explains 41% of the variance, the two first PC together explain 62% of the variance.

 #### Interpretation of the PC.
-The variable `pca_space`, result of the `dudi.pca`, contains two important matrices : `co`with the projetion of columns in the two PC; and `li` with the projection of the raws in the two PCs.
-We can see the projection in a table directly by typing the name of these object, or by using graphical functions.
+The variable `pca_space`, result of the `dudi.pca`, contains two important matrices: `co`with the projetion of columns in the two PC; and `li` with the projection of the rows in the two PCs. **All PC kept in the analysis should be interpreted.**
+We can see the projection in a table directly by typing the name of these object, or by using graphical function `s.label()`.

 ```r
 pca_space$li # or pca_space$co